 Winter is a fantastic time of year in the nursery.
 It may be cold and wet outside, but in the potting shed and the glasshouses one of the tasks is being undertaken – seed sowing.

 This year, over 400 different species and varieties will be propagated from seed.
-After potting on they will be delivered to the plant shop in time for the new season.
+After potting on they will be delivered to the garden shop in time for the new season.

 The Rose Garden